![]() |

 The Future of Oil Production: Key Trends to Watch

-FAQs: Onshore vs. Offshore Oil
+FAQs: Onshore vs Offshore Oil Production

 1. What is the main difference between onshore and offshore drilling?